tbustard/ProfileQuery/replit.md

 The server implements middleware for logging, error handling, and development-specific features like Vite integration for hot module replacement.

 ## Data Storage Solutions
-The application uses a dual storage approach:
+The application uses a comprehensive storage approach:

 - **Production Database**: PostgreSQL via Neon Database with Drizzle ORM for schema management
 - **Development Storage**: In-memory storage implementation for rapid development and testing
 - **Database Schema**: Includes tables for SQL queries, contact messages, and user data with proper relationships and constraints
+- **Object Storage**: Replit Object Storage (Google Cloud Storage backend) for persistent file uploads (PDFs, videos) in production deployments
+- **File Uploads**: Hybrid approach - uses Object Storage in production for persistence, falls back to filesystem in development

 ## Authentication and Authorization
 Currently, the application doesn't implement user authentication as it's designed as a portfolio showcase.
 The storage interface includes user-related methods for future authentication implementation.